 An orgasm is a feeling of intense physical pleasure and release of tension, accompanied by involuntary, rhythmic contractions of your pelvic floor muscles.
-But it doesn't always look — or sound — like that famous scene from "When Harry Met Sally."
-Some women actually feel pelvic contractions or a quivering of the uterus during orgasm, but some don't.
-Some women describe fireworks all over the body, while others describe the feeling as a tingle.
+But it doesn't always look — or sound — like it does in the movies.
+The way an orgasm feels varies from woman to woman, and in an individual woman, it may even differ from orgasm to orgasm.

 By definition, the major symptoms of anorgasmia are inability to experience orgasm or long delays in reaching orgasm.
 But there are different types of anorgasmia:

-- Primary anorgasmia.
+- Lifelong anorgasmia.
 This means you've never experienced an orgasm.

-- Secondary anorgasmia.
+- Acquired anorgasmia.
 This means you used to have orgasms, but now experience difficulty reaching climax.

 - Situational anorgasmia.
-This means you are able to orgasm only during certain circumstances, such as during oral sex or masturbation.
-This is very common in women.
-In fact, most women experience orgasm only from stimulation of the clitoris.
+This means you are able to orgasm only during certain circumstances, such as during oral sex or with a certain partner.
+Most women can't reach orgasm through vaginal penetration alone.

-- General anorgasmia.
+- Generalized anorgasmia.
 This means you aren't able to orgasm in any situation or with any partner.

 When to see a doctor